9 min read

 To make sure that both parties clearly understand the expectations of the working relationship and are ready to live up to them, it's critical to negotiate and sign a contract.
 The document should specify all the important terms and conditions such as the exact pricing and payment terms, delivery or implementation terms, quality standards, confidentiality, data security, and penalties for non-compliance.

 During the negotiation process, it is important to maintain an open and collaborative dialogue with the vendor.
 Be transparent about your organization's needs and concerns, but also be prepared to listen to the vendor's perspective.
-Once a contract has been signed, the IT procurement team may issue a purchase order (PO) to finally request the agreed-upon specific goods or services under the corresponding terms and conditions.
+Once a contract has been signed, the IT procurement team may issue a purchase order (a PO) to finally request the agreed-upon specific goods or services under the corresponding terms and conditions.
 Using purchase order software is one of the best ways to do it quickly and efficiently.

 Companies sometimes choose to skip the PO creation and go straight to invoicing after signing the contract.
 We wouldn’t necessarily advise doing this, as a PO helps with budget management and financial tracking by providing a clear record of the planned expenditure.